polygamma/aurman/README.md

 This behavior may also occur when there are no `.so` dependencies involved.
 Check if the dependencies are fulfilled.
-If they are not fulfilled, because users forced installations of packages with `pacman -d`, this behavior is wanted.
+If they are not fulfilled, because users forced installations of packages with `pacman -d`, this behavior is important.
 It warns users about broken package dependencies in their systems.
-To remove this output of `aurman` users have to fulfill the dependencies.
+To remove this output of `aurman` users will have to fulfill the dependencies.

 > **Notice**: `aurman` will **never** remove packages on its own. `aurman` just **predicts** what will happen.